-KIMEP's greatest resource is its western-trained faculty.
-As an English language institution offering a North American-model education, KIMEP puts great emphasis on quality instruction.
+KIMEP's greatest resource is its western trained faculty.
+As an English language medium institution offering a USstyle education, KIMEP puts great emphasis on quality instruction.
 To this end, faculty members are selected for their experience in teaching and research.
-KIMEP goes to great lengths to secure and retain the most qualified professors from Kazakhstan and abroad.
-KIMEP's professors, coming from more than 20 different countries, expose students to international practices and create a vibrant, multicultural learning environment
+KIMEP goes to great lengths to secure and retain the best qualified professors from Kazakhstan and abroad.
+KIMEP's faculties come from more than 20 different countries.
+This exposes out students to international practices and creates a vibrant, multicultural learning environment.